reflectoring/reflectoring.github.io/_posts/2020-12-14-circuitbreaker-with-resilience4j.md

 }
 ```

 The output shows the first few flight searches succeeding followed by 7 flight search failures.
-At that point, the circuitbreaker opens and throws `CallNotPermittedException` for subsequent calls:
+At that point, the circuit breaker opens and throws `CallNotPermittedException` for subsequent calls:

 ```
 Searching for flights; current time = 12:01:12 884